 That’s all well and good if you’re not in a hurry and you don’t mind working harder.
 But it’s no accident that road and touring bikes, which are intended for distances, differ on every level.

 Contrary to popular belief, their weight isn’t a big problem for long distances.
 It does require more effort to get moving in the first place (you know, an object at rest…) but it’s not dramatically more effort to keep rolling.
 It’s only likely to be an issue if your long rides also involves a lot of stop-and-go.

 Weight may become a problem on hills, but the riding position and single speed are far bigger limitations.
 More on that a bit later.

 When you’re that upright, your torso is like a sail.
 As the miles add up, so does the cumulative energy you’ve spent fighting the wind.
 That’s exactly why races lean and tuck so far forward.

 Additionally, upright posture makes it harder to involve your glutes in the pedal stroke.
 That’s generally no problem for short rides, but it slows you down over the long haul.

 Single-speed cruisers are the most traditional design.
-That one speed is chosen for their “native habitat” of beachfront rambling, so it’s far too stiff of a gear for ascending hills.
+Technically, it’s possible to select a gear ratio that suits hills.
+In. reality, most are geared for their “native habitat” of beachfront rambling, so it’s far too stiff of a gear for ascending hills.

 Why cruisers’ riding position makes climbs hard